 Problem 9.2.
-How many license plates can be made using 4 letters and 3 numbers if the letters cannot be repeated?
+How many license plates can be made using 4 letters and 3 numbers if the letters cannot be repeated and the letters and numbers may appear in any order?

 Problem 9.3.
 How many bit strings of length 8 either begin with three 1s or end with four 0s?